Heat Pumps Installation and Service

 Training Methods Used

-This course uses a combination of classroom lecture, videos, animations, tours in the training facility lab, demonstrations, practical labs on operating equipment and workshops to present the material.
-Student’s achievement of the learning objectives is determined by successful completion of the workshops, labs, homework, and final written and practical exam.
-Workshops are instructor guided exercises using the procedures taught in the lectures.
+This course uses a combination of classroom lecture, quizzes, discussion, demonstrations and practical labs on operating equipment to present the material.
+Student’s achievement of the learning objectives is determined by successful completion of the quizzes, lab workshops, homework, and final written and practical exam.
+Lab workshops are instructor guided exercises using the procedures taught in the lectures.

 Topics Covered